 Melanie has also uploaded a video that discusses the warning signs people should be aware of when it comes to eating disorders.
 As with many other mental health issues, it’s important to catch the warning signs early, and it’s videos like these that offer up things for people to be aware of in both themselves and loved ones.

 Gary has also been vocal about his experiences on social media, further allowing viewers to see they’re not alone in their own personal struggles.
-By creating such an accepting environment, Gary is showing that mental health isn’t something to be ashamed of.
+By creating such an accepting environment, Gary is showing that issues with mental health aren’t something to be ashamed of.

 You’re not as alone as you might think.